Jscherbe/webpack-mixin/README.md

   - `main.js` (entry point)
 - `dist/` (bundled assets)

-**Images and static folders:*** are copied to the output directory.
+**Images and static folders:** Are copied to the output directory.
 Incase they are needed outside of webpack (site template, etc).
 Images can still be required/imported normally within webpack.
-All other folders are just an example, folder structure is up to you.*
+All other folders are just an example, folder structure is up to you.

 ## Mixin Options